Derek Handley-backed outfit raises money to take on Rocket Lab

 Powell did not want to say how much the privately-held Dawn has raised so far, or how much it will it will need to bankroll test flights of the Mk-II by 2020.

 Dawn Aerospace also makes propulsion systems for small satellites to allow them to manoeuvre once in space.
-These systems are world leading in performance and capability and are non-toxic, unlike existing satellite rocket fuels, Powell says.
+These systems are world leading in performance and capability and are non-toxic, unlike existing satellite rocket fuels, Powell.

 The $3.35m will be used to develop a satellite propulsion system to get small satellites into low-Earth orbit and begin development of its Mk-II Spaceplane.